 "I hope so, but at the moment we live race by race.
 Then we'll see.
 I think there will be more parties".

 To Barrichello goes the honour of second place.
-Ferrari was looking for proof that the F2004M is still a competitive single-seater and he provided it.
+Ferrari was looking for proof that the F2004M was still a competitive single-seater and he provided it.

 "The only strategy mistake was the storm during qualifying".